 Cheap and easy to use, a small hand-held voltage tester represents the sweet spot in electrical testing tools for do-it-yourselfers.

 A voltage tester is a lifesaver.
 Unlike other helpful, time-saving home remodeling-related gadgets that people like to call lifesavers, electrical voltage testers day in and day out aid in the prevention of injury or death from accidental electric shocks.

 Inexpensive and reliable voltage testers such as the Klein Non-Contact Voltage Tester can detect electrical current without touching the exposed wires.
 Hover the tip of the voltage tester about 1 inch from the wire and the tester will chirp and flash a light if a current is detected.

 One downside of these pen-style voltage testers is that they cannot detect current in low voltage devices, such as pathway lights or small home appliances.
 For that, you need a multimeter.

 Do not confuse a pen-type voltage tester with a voltage meter, which indicates the precise amount of voltage present in a wire or device.
-A voltage test is an on/off tool.
+A voltage tester or sensor is an on/off tool.
 "On" means that there is electricity; "off" means there is none.

 Items of caution with voltage testers:

-- If the batteries fail, the current may be dead even if it is not.
+- If the batteries fail, the current may appear be dead even if it is not.
 Note that you should always test the voltage tester on a known live circuit before using it.

 - Even if the batteries are good, these items are notorious for providing false-positives and false-negatives.
 A false-positive is when the tester beeps, but there is no current.
 Of greater concern is the false-negative, when the device does not beep even though the current is flowing.

 Testing With a Multimeter

 While they are highly accurate, multimeters are overkill for most home electrical use by do-it-yourselfers.
 Also, multimeters can be difficult and confusing to use for many do-it-yourselfers and thus may lead to injury.